ansleybrown1337/bayes-sampler-comparison/README.md

 The model enables the estimation of analyte-specific effects, accounting for variance and correlation in sampler methods and replication blocks.
 By leveraging adaptive priors and a multilevel framework, the model is designed to capture underlying patterns in water quality data while addressing the hierarchical structure of the experimental setup.
 Furthermore, the use of this Bayesian approach allowed for imputation of missing values from sample methods from two storm events where runoff occured, but none was collected except by the LCS.

 ### Create the statistical model in R
-The source code for the statistical model can be found in `2_code/analysis_wq.Rmd`.
-The model chosen for this study is a non-centered version of the mathematical model presented above, and is seen in the R code as `m1.4_nc` which is shown below:
+To calibrate and run the model, we will use Hamiltonian Monte Carlo (HMC) to via Stan (i.e., `cmdstanr`) and the `rethinking` package in R. The source code for the statistical model can be found in `2_code/analysis_wq.Rmd`.
+The model chosen for this study is a mathematically equivalent, [non-centered parameterization](https://mc-stan.org/docs/2_18/stan-users-guide/reparameterization-section.html) of the model presented above for better convergence and sampling efficacy.
+The is seen in the R code as `m1.4_nc` shown below:

 ```{r, eval=FALSE, echo=FALSE}
 # Prepare data for the model